Walmart armors up for food fight with Amazon

-NEW YORK – Just over a year after Walmart spent more than $3 billion for the fast-growing online retailer Jet.com, it will launch a higher-end grocery line targeting millennials as it tries to contain Amazon.com.
+Walmart's Jet.com will launch a higher-end grocery line targeting millennials, just over a year after Walmart spent more than $3 billion for the fast-growing online retailer amid more intense competition from Amazon.

 Continue Reading Below

-Amazon last month closed on its acquisition of Whole Foods, intensifying the competition between Walmart, Target, and other supermarkets as all of them fight to win a bigger slice of the grocery market.
+Amazon.com Inc. last month closed on its acquisition of Whole Foods, as Walmart, Target, and other supermarkets fight to win a bigger slice of the grocery market.
+And pushing private brands — when they work — offers high profit margins since stores have control of sourcing.
+Whole Foods has done well with its private label 365 By Whole Foods Market, which is being expanded to Amazon.com.

 Amazon cut prices almost immediately on a number of items at Whole Foods after it closed on the deal.
 Walmart has done the same over the past month.